Appraisals are Not Inspections

 Inspection vs Appraisal

-You pay for both, the Inspector works for you and for your best interest.
-The appraiser works for your bank or lender and has no interest in what you want or hope for.
-The appraiser is there to make sure that the value of the property is not overstated, so that the bank will not loose money if they repossess your home.
-The appraisal for a loan has nothing to do with real value.
+You pay for both, the inspector works for you and for your best interest.
+The appraiser works for the bank or lender and has no interest in what you want or hope for.

 Be an Informed Buyer

-An appraisal is not a substitute for an Inspection by a Great Inspector.
+An appraisal is not a substitute for a Inspection by a good Inspector.